RobertMalina/WorkshopManagerClient.angular/README.md

 I am aware that it would be best, to host this project on some server to set it available to You (it also would require setup of serverside including MSSQL database), so You would be able to examine how it works e.g. if it works in responsive manner in different devices.
 But unfortunately, project is still not finished and verified.

-*However, I invite you to check the sample application screens - please check Screenshots paragraph listed below.*
+<b>However, I invite you to look at the sample app screens - please check Screenshots paragraph listed below.</b>

 I try to extend this project at my free time, but every new feature need to be implemented by me both in server-side and client-side (client-side is covered by this repository itself) and in some cases, some changes in database (MSSQL) are required.
 In addition, each feature is carefully planned by me - so it tooks a lot of my time.